 Emojicon - Confessions of an Emoji Artist 🙈 🙉 🙊

-Prototype 1: World Translation Foundation (Emoji Foundation) Website
+Prototype 1/2: World Translation Foundation (Emoji Foundation) Concept and Wireframes

 I am creating a database, website, and resource hub for art and thinking around these new communication forms.
 The project is called The World Translation Foundation.